Partner & Director

 The company should also stress the importance of such prudence to technical staff, whom attackers often target with similar tactical assaults.
 Administrators of pivotal IT systems (such as central infrastructure services, essential business systems, and the company’s communications infrastructure) are especially popular targets of carefully designed social engineering attacks, as well as of attacks on their private personal computers by outsiders seeking entry into the company’s systems.

-See “Why should we care about cyber resilience?
+Notes: 1 See “Why should we care about cyber resilience?
 Because $445 billion is at stake,” World Economic Forum, September 8, 2016.

-Those individuals can benefit tremendously from awareness and enablement sessions tabletop simulation exercises, and full-fledged war-gaming sessions.2 Notes: 2 See “How to prepare for the cyberattack that is coming to your company,” World Economic Forum, November 30, 2016.
+Notes: 2 See “How to prepare for the cyberattack that is coming to your company,” World Economic Forum, November 30, 2016.

 Think carefully about the design, implementation, and configuration of your company’s technology system—especially access rights.
 Ensure that it covers the basics.
 Confirm that your technical staff has configured IT systems securely and has hardened them against attack to the extent possible.